kglw-dot-net/phase1/setlists/_posts/2023-03-03-gashouder-amsterdam.md

 * footnotes
 {:footnotes}
-[^1]: With Hells Bells intro.
-[^2]: With Cavs drum solo.

 #### Notes
 Opening act [Los Bitchos](https://en.wikipedia.org/wiki/Los_Bitchos) was shouted out at the start of the show.
 Mr. Beat contained The Dripping Tap teases.
+After Horology, Joey asked for help from the audience determining which rave they should go to after the show.
+Automation was dedicated to [ChatGPT](https://en.wikipedia.org/wiki/ChatGPT).

 **KGLW.net Staff Notes**
 This show is currently under review by the KGLW.net Setlist Experts and will be completely reviewed shortly.
 Stay tuned!